In this article

 Sourcing and procurement are essential functions in any growing small business.
 Both tasks are closely related, which might cause you to think they're the same.
 Understanding the differences between sourcing and procurement will help you create more efficient processes in your organization.

-In this guide, you'll learn what sourcing and procurement are, along with the following:
+In this guide, you'll learn what sourcing and procurement are, various strategies for each, how they’re different, and some real-life examples to inspire you.

 Sourcing is finding a supplier of goods and services that maintains or boosts your company's net profit margins.
 Sourcing is an essential part of your purchase process.
 Most companies source via a tender or RFP process that invites potential suppliers to submit bids for their services.